 Yes, you can!

-Integrity should best be presented in a positive way to be efficient.
+Integrity for SMEs should best be presented in a positive way to be efficient.
 Give your team the opportunity to be (and remain) proud of their company, under all circumstances.
 This is extremely important for the motivation of the team.
 When people understand what is at stake, they will help avoid things going wrong.
 And this, early in the process,when damage (like harm to reputation and financial impact) is still limited.

 People should be able to raise their hand and say: “Are we now seriously imagining to put some software in our cars to improve its performances just during the tests ?”
 If such a situation is exposed early enough and avoided … the rest is history … But, new cases will certainly come, if no strategy is in place to avoid them.